• Skip to main content

 • Facebook

 With a background in theater, you bet I wanted to introduce Shakespeare to my kids!
-As soon as I could, I started taking them to plays, yet I recognize that this approach may not be for everyone, especially for parents who haven't read and seen his plays multiple times over their careers.
+As soon as I could, I started taking them to plays, randomly quoting him, and telling them the plots of his plays.
+However, I recognize that this approach may not be for everyone, especially for parents who haven't read and seen his plays multiple times over their careers.

 Not to worry, sharing the Bard's rich language with your kids, no matter their age, is not as difficult as you might think!
 These Shakespeare books for kids will help you get started, but don't forget to book your theater tickets, asap!